Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Seasons.** The seasons on Terrus are long, each taking approximately a year.
 Summers yield plentiful harvest, resulting in 3 full rotations of crops, which are necessary to hoard for the long winters.

-### Gelus
+### Ghelus
-**The sixth planet from Ausaria.** It is composed of brown rock, [some sort] of orange soil, and is completely frozen.
+**The sixth planet from Ausaria.** It is composed of brown rock, orange soil, and is completely frozen.
 It has lakes, rivers, and seas of liquid methane.
-Gelus completes an orbit around Ausaria every 2,095 terrestrial days.
+Ghelus completes an orbit around Ausaria every 2,095 terrestrial days.

+**Atmosphere.**

 ## Observation of Moons and Other Planets
 Moons and other planets have been observed using a revolutionary invention called the [[magniscope]], a large enchanted telescope which allows the operator to cast [[Scrying]] on the location it is focused on.
 This has allowed astronomers to see the surface of Selene and of the other planets in the Ausarian Expanse.